gustavoh430/Jenkins_Integration/README.md

 ![image](https://github.com/gustavoh430/Jenkins_Integration/assets/41215245/8375fd91-23d2-448f-a1ca-c135dbd3ec87)

-The project uses GitHub plugin to clone our application, maven to build our java app, JUnit 5 to test, Docker to build an Image, Grype to check our image, Sonar to analyze our code and, finally, Docker again to run our application.
+The project uses GitHub plugin to clone our application, maven to build our java app, JUnit 5 to test, Docker to build the Image, Grype to check our image, Sonar to analyze our code and, finally, Docker again to run our application.

 # Jenkins set up